NeCTAR-RC/nectarcloud-tier0doco/README.md

 This repository contains documentation aimed at Tier 0 (self help) users of the NeCTAR Research Cloud.
-This repository is the master location for documentation, content added here (by means of the workflows below) will be visible not only on github, but at other places as well.
+This repository is the master location for documentation, content added here (by means of the workflows below) will be visible not only on GitHub, but at other places as well.

 The purpose of this README is to give potential documentation writers (or "contributors") a primer on the systems and workflows we use to produce the